CABSEL/ProTINA/protina_R/readme.md

 ### ProTINA version 1.0

 The R version of ProTINA package (__v.1.0__) have been successfully tested on __R (>= 3.3.2)__  platforms.
 Please refer to the ProTINA manuscript for more detailed information about the algorithm.
-Any questions regarding ProTINA usage can be addressed to heeju.noh@chem.ethz.ch or to rudi.gunawan@chem.ethz.ch.
+Any questions regarding ProTINA usage can be addressed to heeju.noh@outlook.com or to rudi.gunawan@chem.ethz.ch.

 #### Installation instruction: